 2-3-3.
 Prerequisite or corequisite: E.S.M.
-3302, 4210, 3501 or consent of department.
+3302, 3501, 4210 or consent of school.

-Introduction to the use of the digital computer, Fortran languages, computer solutions of problems in statics, dynamics, mechanics of deformable solids, vibrations and fluid mechanics.
+Introduction to the use of the digital computer.
+FORTRAN languages, computer solutions of problems in statics, dynamics, mechanics of deformable solids, vibrations and fluid mechanics.